czeglediptr/100-days-of-code/log.md

 **Today's Progress**: Worked on the DNA problem set and get stuck a little bit.

-**Thoughts:** : Worked on the DNA problem set and get stuck a little bit.
+**Thoughts**: Worked on the DNA problem set and get stuck a little bit.

 **Link to work:** N/A